 We are redesigning our catalogue.
 To take a sneak peek click on the slider to the right, search and order your records and send us some feedback.
 You can also order records as normal via this site below.
 You may need to perform a search again if switching between old and Beta versions of the site.

 Author: Tara Oldfield

-Australia's largest free community festival returns on the 9th of March.
+Australia's largest free community festival returns in March.
 In anticipation for the magical Moomba Parade we thought we'd dive into our newly digitised Melbourne Harbour Trust collection of photographs and revisit Moomba of 1966 and '67.

 The Moomba Parade

 The Moomba Parade is traditionally held on the final day of the Moomba carnival which falls on the Labour Day public holiday.
 The Parade has run down Swanston Street since 1955, featuring floats, marching bands and even animals.
 Moomba 1966 and 1967 photos from our Melbourne Harbour Trust collection have recently been digitised.
 The photos show that the usually unpredictable Melbourne weather gods smiled on Melbourne both years with large crowds turning out to celebrate in the sunshine.

 Men on bikes with five wheels cycled through tambourine players, weaved past performers on stilts and past floats for organisations like Lions International.
 Newspapers reported that demonstrators opposed to Australia's involvement in Vietnam temporarily interrupted the procession, though the Melbourne Harbour Trust photographer didn't capture those protests in these images.

 As was tradition since Beverley Stewart's crowning in 1955, a Moomba Queen was chosen for the festivities.
 That year 19-year-old model Erica McMillan from Oakleigh was Moomba Queen 1966 winning the crown over eight other finalists.
 Sadly Erica died in a car accident only two months later.
 She was a passenger in the car she won as Moomba Queen.